 |Campaign name (Send date)|

 Add UTM Tracking to a Flow Email

-You can turn on Google Analytics tracking for an individual flow email by clicking to edit the email, clicking into the settings, and toggling UTM Tracking ON.
+You can turn on Google Analytics tracking for an individual flow email by clicking into the UTM tracking settings, and toggling on UTM Tracking.

 Links will be tagged in accordance with your account's default UTM tracking settings.
-However, if you would like to use different tracking parameters for a particular email, you can update these by clicking Configure and selecting No. This will override your account's default settings.
+However, if you want to use different tracking parameters for a particular email, you can update these by clicking Configure and selecting No. This will override your account's default settings.